Almaty International Airport

-Owners and management
+Almaty International Airport (IATA: ALA, ICAO: UAAA) is an international airport in Almaty, Kazakhstan.
+It is larger than Nursultan Nazarbayev International Airport (NQZ) in Astana and is the main international gateway into the country.
+It is a principal hub of Air Astana, the national flag carrier, as well as other domestic and international airlines.
+The airport plays role in connecting Almaty to the rest of the country and the broader region through its extensive transport links.

+As of 2024 it is the busiest airport in Kazakhstan (as well as in Central Asia) and 6th busiest in the Post-Soviet states.
+In 2022, it served 7.2 million passengers, with 63% traveling on domestic routes and 37% on international flights.
+Additionally, the airport managed 88,400 tonnes of cargo in 2022, making it the largest airport in the country in terms of cargo volume.

-The airport is registered under name of "JSC Almaty International Airport", which is owned by Turkish airport company TAV Airports Holding, as well as many other airports available worldwide.
+The airport is registered under name of "JSC Almaty International Airport", which is owned by Turkish airport company TAV Airports Holding.

+Location

+The airport is located approximately 8.1 NM to the north-east of central Almaty, on the outskirts of the city.
+It is bordered by a mix of open land and residential settlements.
+The airport is located north of the settlement of Guldala, and north-east of other city districts, including Tbilisskaya and Kolhozshy, all of which lie within the wider region of Almaty.

 History

 Early years

-The airport was built in 1935 for use by small civil and military aircraft.
-Up to 1990, it was the part of Kazakh Department of Civil Aviation, and then reorganized into "Alma-Ata Airport" in 1991.
+The airport was built in 1935 for the use of small civil and military aircraft.
+Till 1990, it was the part of Kazakh Department of Civil Aviation, and then reorganized into "Alma-Ata Airport" in 1991.
 Since 1993, it has run as an independent business unit.
 In 1994, it was reorganized into OJSC "Almaty Airport" and later renamed to JSC Almaty International Airport.

+The main terminal of Almaty International Airport, located at 2 Mailina Street, was originally built in 1973.
+The building was designed by architects V. P. Ishchenko, O. N. Naumova, Y. G. Litvinenko, and Y. I. Sharapov, with engineering by K. Nurmakova and Z. Sukhanova.
+In 1979, it was designated a historical monument, reflecting its architectural and cultural significance.

 The supersonic transport (SST) Tupolev Tu-144 began service on 26 December 1975, flying mail and freight between Moscow and Alma-Ata in preparation for passenger services, which commenced in November 1977.
 The Aeroflot flight on 1 June 1978 was the Tu-144's 55th and last scheduled passenger service.

 Following a runway reconstruction in 1998, Almaty airport was awarded a CAT II certificate and the status of an international airport.

-On 9 July 1999, a fire started in the shashlik kitchen of the airport restaurant.
-The terminal building burned down in just a few hours, but without major injuries.
+On 9–10 July 1999, a fire broke out in the shashlik kitchen and raged for over seven hours, severely damaging key areas such as the restaurant, waiting room, and duty-free shop.
+The damage rendered the building unusable, and it was later delisted as a historical monument in 2010.